 Take time to think about the main categories you intend to use.
 The categories you choose should clearly define what your pages and products are all about.
 They should also be intuitive to any person coming to your site, intuitively directing them on where to click to find relevant content.

 Your website can do without subcategories, but if it clearly needs one, then there’s a way to go about it when you are going about designing a website.

-The best way to come up with a list of subcategories is to think with the mind of a user who just landed on your website and happens to be going round clicking on every single one of the pages and categories you have on site.
+The best way to come up with a list of subcategories is to think with the mind of a user who just landed on your website and happens to be going around clicking on every single one of the pages and categories you have on-site.

 Make the visitor get specific enough as to what they’re looking for under each category.
-That should be the categories you end up with by the end of it all.
+Those should be the categories you end up with by the end of it all.

 Work On minimising links between Pages

 With a site hierarchy, you can always create a menu to minimise on the number of clicks one has to make to access the key parts of your website.

 Find a way to make the menu show up on every page and post, and people will have no trouble navigating to any section of your website they see fit.